Shrinking German economy 'on edge of recession' as exports stutter

 BERLIN (Reuters) - A slump in exports sent Germany’s economy into reverse in the second quarter, data showed, as its manufacturers bore the brunt of a global slowdown amplified by tariff conflicts and uncertainty over Brexit.

-Gross domestic product (GDP) fell 0.1% quarter-on-quarter, in line with a Reuters poll of analysts, as one observer raised the prospect of a further contraction in the third quarter and the industrial sector urged the government to kick-start growth by issuing more debt.
+Gross domestic product (GDP) fell 0.1% quarter-on-quarter, in line with a Reuters poll of analysts, as several observers raised prospects of another contraction in the third quarter, and the industrial sector suggested the government should ditch its balanced budget and kick-start growth via fiscal stimulus.

-On a calendar-adjusted basis, the annual growth rate slowed to 0.4% in the second quarter from 0.9% in the first, Wednesday’s Federal Statistics Office data showed.
-For 2019 as a whole, the government expects a growth of just 0.5%.
+On a calendar-adjusted basis, the annual growth rate in Europe’s largest economy slowed to 0.4% in the second quarter from 0.9% in the first, Wednesday’s Federal Statistics Office data showed.
+For 2019 overall, Berlin expects growth of just 0.5%.

-“The bottom line is that the German economy is teetering on the edge of recession,” Andrew Kenningham from Capital Economics said, noting that exporters were facing an even bigger potential hit if a threatened no-deal exit from the EU by Britain actually materialised on Oct.
+“The bottom line is that the German economy is teetering on the edge of recession,” Andrew Kenningham from Capital Economics said, noting that exporters were facing an even bigger potential hit if a threatened no-deal exit from the EU by Britain actually materialized on Oct.
 31.

-Markets also took fright, with the yield on Germany’s benchmark 10-year government bond hitting a record low of -0.624% despite the headline quarterly figure having matched expectations.
+Despite Wednesday’s headline quarterly figure matching expectations, markets also took fright, with the yield on Germany’s benchmark 10-year government bond hitting a record low of -0.624%.

+The global slowdown has impacted growth across western Europe, but Germany’s traditionally export-reliant economy has been particularly vulnerable.

 The statistics office said that net trade slowed economic activity as exports recorded a stronger quarter-on-quarter decrease than imports.